This handy guide includes information on UK business culture, hierarchy, negotiations, and etiquette in the UK.

 Formality and a great deal of subtlety prohibit direct criticism in British business life.
 Likewise, a decision might, when announced, sound more like a proposal open to discussion, whereas this is certainly not the case.
 The polite and indirect communication of managers in the UK, may sometimes disguise the fact that they are the sole decision maker.
 It is, however, not often an invitation to discuss or decline an assignment.

 Despite the fact that more recently the British have formalised being late in a social sense (for dinner, lunch etc.), it is advisable to show up on time for a scheduled meeting.

-British managers are also known to work longer hours than their European colleagues.
+British managers work longer hours than their European colleagues.
 They may miss out lunch breaks and take work home.

 Due to the high frequency of meetings, people working in an office environment are often away from their desk.
 This accounts for the comparatively high number of (digital) memos sent and received in a UK company.
-An appointment needs to be arranged in advance.
+Arrange appointments in advance.

 UK meetings and greetings